- August 5, 2020

 Sue felt I was lonely living on my own without Lotty.
 Recently, a lovely 7 year old hound called Meg came in for rehoming and we got on so well that she is staying as my companion.
 Meg, who raced as Tiagress, is very tactile and loves to snuggle up and use me as a pillow.
 So that was my good news.

 My bad news is that in September a tumour was found in my mouth.
 Although benign, it had no room to grow so needed to be removed.
 On 19/10/16 I went into Edinburgh Royal Dick Veterinary Hospital to have the tumour and about 7cms of my lower jaw bone removed.
 As you can imagine, I am very down in the dumps right now.
 The vet told Sue that I may have a slight permanent dribble and my tongue may sometimes droop out.
 I don’t know how that will go down with the ladies.
 Ooops – sorry Meg, I know I shouldn’t be playing the field now you are here!
 Anyway, here is a lovely photo of me in the spring in the bluebells and one taken recently with Meg.
-Didn’t think you wanted to see me wearing a cone of shame!
+Plus one with me wearing a cone of shame!

 Sleep tight, my lovely Lotty xx